celery/celery/docs/userguide/tasks.rst

-Here we created the state ``"PROGRESS"``, which tells any application aware of this state that the task is currently in progress, and where it is in the process by having ``current`` and ``total`` counts as part of the state metadata.
-This can then be used to create progressbars or similar.
+Here we created the state ``"PROGRESS"``, which tells any application aware of this state that the task is currently in progress, and also where it is in the process by having ``current`` and ``total`` counts as part of the state metadata.
+This can then be used to create e.g. progress bars.

 .. _task-how-they-work: